 Yeah, absolutely.

-So what we know is that a court in Ukraine has concluded that the what I would call the FBI of Ukraine, it's the anti-corruption bureau, NABU, it's called in Ukraine, uh wrongfully intervened in the United States election by knowingly and willfully leaking documents about Paul Manafort's um uh finances in Ukraine uh to the American media during the middle of the election.
+So what we know is that a court in Ukraine has concluded that what I would call the FBI of Ukraine, it's the anti-corruption bureau, NABU, it's called, in Ukraine, wrongfully intervened in the United States election by knowingly and willfully leaking documents about Paul Manafort's finances in Ukraine to the American media during the middle of the election.

-The Ukraine court has concluded that NABU and its chief official, senior officials, leaked that, and they did so intentionally with the goal of trying to influence the American election.
+The Ukraine court has concluded that NABU and its chief officials, senior officials, leaked that, and they did so intentionally with the goal of trying to influence the American election.

 That's a court finding.

-It's an official finding of the uh Ukrainian government.
+It's an official finding of the Ukrainian government.

-But beyond that, we now have surfaced in the last few weeks, uh a Ukrainian member of Parliament through an order of a court release uh an audio tape purporting to capture the NABU officials boasting that they did this leak intentionally, uh, because they preferred Hillary Clinton over Donald Trump.
+But beyond that, we now have surfaced in the last few weeks a Ukrainian member of parliament, through an order of a court, released an audio tape purporting to capture the NABU officials boasting that they did this leak intentionally because they preferred Hillary Clinton over Donald Trump.

-So here you have a Ukrainian government agency, uh, both on tape and in through a court ruling, being uh having been found to have tried to intentionally influence the election in favor of Hillary Clinton.
+So here you have a Ukrainian government agency, both on tape and through a court ruling, having been found to have tried to intentionally influence the election in favor of Hillary Clinton.

-Let's take you back to the the spring of twenty seventeen to a story that almost nobody paid attention to.
+Let's take you back to the spring of 2017 to a story that almost nobody paid attention to.

-But Politico had an article that reported that for some reason the Democratic National Committee in Hillary Clinton's campaign kept a full-time researcher in contact with the Ukrainian embassy in Washington.
+But Politico had an article that reported that for some reason, the Democratic National Committee and Hillary Clinton's campaign kept a full-time researcher in contact with the Ukrainian embassy in Washington.

 So Hillary Clinton is on the receiving end in Washington.